-My food cost in Japan is JPY 1500 which is good for breakfast, lunch and dinner.
+My food cost in Japan is JPY 1500 which is good for breakfast, lunch, and dinner.
 Sometimes I go for brunch (breakfast + lunch).
 I usually buy food at 7-11.
 There are lots of street foods and night market, you can buy at cheap price.

 Daily Transportation Cost

-As I mentioned before, in getting around Tokyo using Tokyo Metro and subway, the all day pass is JPY 1000.
+As I mentioned before, in getting around Tokyo using Tokyo Metro and subway, the all-day pass is JPY 1000.
 So at least prepare a thousand yen of getting around Tokyo and if you want to get out of Tokyo visiting near prefectures.

 Daily Accommodation Cost

 Since I’ve stayed 3 places in Tokyo, my daily budget for accommodation should not be more than 2,000 JPY.
 I can stay in a hostel with shared dorm room for the only purpose is just to sleep at night and get out all day.
-As long as it’s clean, has hot and cold shower, safe area and accessible to food shops, train stations and places I am totally fine.
+As long as it’s clean, has a hot and cold shower, safe area and access to food shops, train stations and places I am totally fine.

 SOON: Free Things To Do in Tokyo